to Interstate compact as an MSWord file)

 23. Duration.
 The duration of this compact shall

-be indefinite, and the participation of each state adopting the
+be perpetual, and the participation of each state adopting the

 compact shall be until the state repeals the compact adoption.